enragedginger/akka-quartz-scheduler/README.md

 Evolving, subject to change, and not curently for public consumption.

+Why not just use the Quartz component in Akka's Camel Extension?

+    1. To begin with, Akka's Camel extension was *not* available in Akka 2.0.x, only in 2.1+
+    2. Camel brings with it a whole architecture change (`Consumers`, `Producers`, etc) and is not exactly "lightweight" to plug in, if all you want is Quartz support
+    3. We wanted to bring the scheduling concept of Quartz into Akka as cleanly as possible with native configuration integration and a lightweight feel

 I don't plan on having anything to do with the distributed transaction, persistence, clustering or any other nonsense anytime soon.
 This is for cron-ey type timing and scheduling.